WillNilges/pubsite/linux_seminar_files/LinuxNotes.md

 ![Default GNOME desktop](https://raw.githubusercontent.com/WillNilges/willnilges.github.io/master/linux_seminar_files/RHEL_gnome_desktop.png)

 This is what the GNOME desktop looks like as configured by RIT’s CE department.
 It’s got a top bar with a few different things.
 On the right, you’ve got a power and status menu which lets you change things like volume, open settings menu, and log out.
 It’s also got a clock and some status icons.
-On the right, you’ve got the Applications menu, (which we’ll cover in the next ~~slide~~ section), which is probably your best bet for launching applications.
+On the left, you’ve got the Applications menu, (which we’ll cover in the next ~~slide~~ section), which is probably your best bet for launching applications.
 On the bottom is a window list as well as a virtual desktop list that shows everything that is currently open.

 ### The Applications Menu
 ![Applications Menu](https://raw.githubusercontent.com/WillNilges/willnilges.github.io/master/linux_seminar_files/RHEL_gnome_activities.png)